 The Expansion of Bikepacking Races

-The Transcontinental Race remains the most popular race in terms of registration numbers and media coverage, but other road events that receive a lot of attention include the Trans Am Bike Race in the USA (started in 2014 by Nathan Jones) and the Indian Pacific Wheel Race in Australia (started in 2017 by Jesse Carlsson).
+The Transcontinental Race remains the most popular race in terms of registration numbers and media coverage, but other road events that receive a lot of attention include the Trans Am Bike Race in the USA (started in 2014 by Nathan Jones), the TransAtlantic Way Race in Ireland (started in 2016 by Adrien O’Sullivan) and the Indian Pacific Wheel Race in Australia (started in 2017 by Jesse Carlsson).
 Events that had previously only allowed participants with full support crews also began to introduce new categories for self-supported riders (e.g., the Race ACross Europe, RACE, in 2018).

-Typical Statistics of Bikepacking Races
+General Characteristics of Bikepacking Races

 This page is in Ride Far, Part III: Bikepacking Race Information.